Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Improvements

 \subsubsection{Supervised Fine-Tuning}

 Classic supervised fine-tuning (SFT) methods like InstructGPT~\citep{ouyang2022training} and FLAN~\citep{chung2024scaling}, along with parameter-efficient techniques such as AdapterDrop~\citep{ruckle-etal-2021-adapterdrop} and LoRA~\citep{hu2022lora}, have driven major progress in single-turn LLM tasks.
-For a survey on SFT, see \cite{zhang2023instruction}.
-However, to enhance LLMs' multi-turn interaction ability, SFT must be modified; as Wang et al. (2023) \cite{wang2023mint} point out, treating each round independently can lead to context forgetting and incoherent responses can lead to context forgetting and incoherent responses in multi-turn dialogues.
+A comprehensive survey of SFT is provided by~\citep{zhang2023instruction}.
+However, to enhance LLMs' multi-turn interaction ability, SFT must be modified; as \citet{wang2023mint} point out, treating each round independently can lead to context forgetting and incoherent responses in multi-turn dialogues.
 This limitation has motivated the development of tailored strategies that both leverage realistic multi-turn data and adjust training methods to fully exploit such data.